abdelrahman-7474/MSP-Android-roadmap/README.md

 ##  About Us

 We are the **Microsoft Student Partners (MSP) Club** at **Ain Shams University**, Faculty of Computer and Information Science.
-Our mission is to support and guide students through hands-on sessions, projects, and mentorship in modern technologies.
+Our mission is to support and guide students through hands-on sessions, projects.

 This repository is part of our Android track, which consists of 8 practical sessions — from Android basics to building full Android applications.